 |in U.S. Dollars||City||Airport||Airport Van||Rural|

-Taxis are typically about 10-15 times as expensive as public buses but become more affordable if there are 3-4 people sharing the cost.
+For an individual a taxi would be about 5 times as expensive as a public bus but become more affordable if there are 3-4 people sharing the cost.

 In San José a cab ride can provide as much value in information as transportation.
 The landmark based system of addresses and maze of streets through the Barios can be baffling to the uninitiated.